-Effective on the first day of the first pay period in payroll year 2018, wage rates in the above categories will be increased by 100% of the October through October Seattle/Tacoma/Bremerton CPI -U. This increase will not be less than zero percent (0%) nor greater than six percent (6%)
+Effective on the first day of the first pay period in payroll year 2022, wage rates in the above categories will be increased by 100% of the June 2020 through June 2021 Seattle/Tacoma/Bremerton CPI-U plus 0.5%.
+This increase will not be less than zero percent (0%) nor greater than six percent (6%).

-Effective on the first day of the first pay period in payroll year 2019, wage rates in the above categories will be increased by 100% of the October through October Seattle/Tacoma/Bremerton CPI-U. This increase will not be less than zero percent (0%) nor greater than six percent (6%).
+Effective on the first day of the first pay period in payroll year 2023, wage rates in the above categories will be increased by 100% of the October through October Seattle/Tacoma/Bremerton CPI-U. This increase will not be less than zero percent (0%) nor greater than six percent (6%).